‘Vikings’ Season 4, Episode 19: Historically, Who Is King Harald Finehair And Is He A Threat To Kattegat?

 However, Harald is currently in England with the Great Heathen Army.
 So, could that mean Episode 19 of Vikings Season 4 will feature a time jump?

-This is possible, although, considering Harald Finehair and his brother, Halfdan the Black (Jasper Paakkonen), have been negotiating with Egil (Charlie Kelly) about breaking through Kattegat’s defenses, it seems more likely an army headed by Egil on Finehair’s behalf will attack Kattegat.
+This is possible, although, considering Harald Finehair and his brother, Halfdan the Black (Jasper Paakkonen), have been negotiating with Egil (Charlie Kelly) about breaking through Kattegat’s defenses, it seems more likely that an army headed by Egil on Finehair’s behalf will attack Kattegat.
 However, only by tuning into Episode 19 of Vikings will reveal if Harald Finehair is successful in his attempt to usurp Lagertha.

 Do you think Harald Finehair will become the king of all Norway in History Channel’s Vikings Season 4?
 Let us know your thoughts and theories by commenting below.